2015 Private Wealth Industry Outlook

 - Performing periodic assessments of vulnerability

 The key to effective use of technology at the family office is the ability to access, analyze, manipulate, and report the data.
-In order to evaluate the family office needs and assess the anticipated returnon investment, the organisation should:
+In order to evaluate the family office needs and assess the anticipated returnon investment, the organization should:

 - Review legacy technology platforms